Paul Hammant's Blog: The origins of Trunk Based Development

 Section 4.4 “Models of Parallel Development”:

 One extreme method for dealing with the problems of parallel development is to enforce serialization.
 This simply says that parallel versions are prevented.
 The first person derives a new version and begins work.
 If another person asks to derive from the same ancestor, then that person’s derive fails, with a reference to whoever owns the new version.
 This of course makes the person that currently owns the object a bottleneck (which all too often leads to circumvention of the system), which is why many organizations prefer to support at least one of the forms of parallel development.

-Yup, that’s what Trunk Based Development is about enforced serialization.
+Yup, that’s what Trunk Based Development is - about enforced serialization.
 Back then, you’d have to stand up and say “when are you finished because I need to check in a change to the same file”.
-These days tools greatly ease the checkin process - you feel everything is serial, in retrospect it looks serial, but in reality was massively parallel.
+These days tools greatly ease the checkin process - you feel everything is serial, in retrospect it only looks serial, but in reality was massively parallel.

 blog comments powered by Disqus